evkx/evkx.github.io/content/models/tesla/model_3/Model_3_GEN1/_index.md

 ## Performance

 The Tesla Model 3 (GEN1) has a maximum power of 208KW (283hp).
 The total torque is 420nm.
-The 0-100km/h sprint (0-62mph) takes 6,1 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 6,1 seconds.
 The top speed is 225 km/h.

 ## Battery, range, and charging